 Each Node is to be adopted and maintained by a school, class or community group.

-Over the past five years, with the support of the Working Waters Trust, Kowaro/Canterbury Mudfish fry have been released into a number of the nodes, to extend the habitat of these threatened species within Tūhaitara Coastal park.
+Over the past Seven years, with the support of the Working Waters Trust and the University of Canterbury Conservation, Systematics and Evolution Research Team, Kowaro/Canterbury Mudfish fry have been released into a number of the nodes, to extend the habitat of these threatened species within Tūhaitara Coastal Park.

 The Tūtaepatu Lagoon site includes the largest area of natural open water in the coastal strip between the Waimakariri and Ashley Rakahuri Rivers, and an area of surrounding vegetation, totaling over 54 hectares.
 The overall goal of the proposed restoration of Tūtaepatu Lagoon is “a lagoon with indigenous vegetation that supports mahinga kai and spiritual values”.